aiven/devportal/docs/products/postgresql/howto/pagila.rst

     CREATE DATABASE pagila;
     \c pagila;

-4. Populate the database with the following below.
-This might take some time, so grab a beverage of your choice ;)
+4. Populate the database with the command below.
+This might take some time.

 .. code:: psql